St. Brendan Catholic Church, Los Angeles: Consecration

 In 1957, Archbishop Timothy Manning honored St. Brendan by consecrating it in a three-hour service.
 Consecration raises a church to the highest order, which may never be transferred for common or profane use.
 St. Brendan was one of only six churches in Los Angeles to reach that level.
 As part of the consecration ceremony, a relic of the 6th century St. Brendan was taken in a procession through the church and then sealed into the altar.

-Location in Films, Television Shows, and Music Videos
+As a filming location

 Located near the Hollywood studios, St. Brendan's gothic structure has proved a popular setting, appearing in the following productions.